Unity-Technologies/com.unity.uiwidgets/engine/README.md

 ## How to Build (IOS)

+The UIWidgets engine for iOS can only be built on Mac.

 There is a special settings, namely "Enable bitcode" we need set properly when building an ios native plugin.
 Generally, the program is possible to run faster when "Enable bitcode" is true while the size of the plugin will also become bigger.